fearmear/react-native-masked-text/README.md

 # Changelog

+## 1.7.0-forked
+* Added an option to optimistically display some charactes in a date pattern

 ## 1.6.2
 * Fixing custom mask when removing value in middle of the text. (thanks to [Aleksandr Kompaniets](https://github.com/Oxyaction))
 	* KNOW ISSUE: the custom mask is not allowing user to input white spaces for `*` translation temporarily.